lukeleisman/github-help/getting-started.md

 git add Notebook_06.ipynb
 ```

 You then commit your changes.
 Each commit creates a local check point of file changes; you can think of a a commit as like a save or snapshot of everything that is currently staged by the git add command.
 "Committed snapshots can be thought of as “safe” versions of a project - Git will never change them unless you explicitly ask it to."
-(Quoted from [this page](https://www.atlassian.com/git/tutorials/saving-changes/git-commit))
+(Quoted from [this helpful page](https://www.atlassian.com/git/tutorials/saving-changes/git-commit))

 ```
 git commit -m "typo fix"
 ```

 The `-m` option lets you add a message, in this case that a typo was fixed, describing whatever changed in this update.
+You can read more about commits [here](https://stackoverflow.com/questions/43970559/what-is-exactly-meaning-of-commit-command-in-git)

 Finally, you can push your changes to the remote repository: